BjorHart/test1/README.md

 Below is a list of the folders followed by a short introduction to the content in each folder for faster navigation.

 #### Quick setup-guide
-If both arduino boards have all pins correctly placed (according to the documentation) and the braccio-board is connected to the right YUN, the following steps are required to launch the complete application
+If both Arduino boards have all pins correctly placed (according to the documentation) and the braccio-board is connected to the right YUN, the following steps are required to launch the complete application

 1. Plug both Arduinos and the Braccio robotic arm into a power outlet.
 Wait for blue lights to appear on both Arduino Yún boards (indicating connected to WIFI), if they dont appear, see further documentation for setup [here](https://github.com/EDRoMedeso/Summer-Intern-Project-2019/tree/master/Arduino).
 2. On the virtual machine; run run.bat located in the Summer interns folder.
 This will start the runtime simulation of the robotic arm as well as start the Vuforia server.